 Opioid pain relievers such as Oxycodone/OxyContin, Hydrocodone/Vicodin, Methadone, Fentanyl patches, and Morphine cause nearly three out of four prescription drug overdoses in this country, the report stated.
 In 2008, opioid abuse resulted in nearly 15,000 deaths, which is equivalent to a plane crash killing 350 people per day for three-and-a-half months.

-A year later, prescription painkiller abuse prompted 475,000 visits to the emergency room.
+A year later, opioid abuse prompted 475,000 visits to the emergency room.

 Locally, LifeCare Ambulance responded to 1,962 overdose calls in 2012, per the Morning Journal on August 7, 2013.
 More specifically: